Exscientia/physicsml/docs/source/pages/structure/molflux_layer.md

 # MolFlux layer

-The molflux layer handle all the interaction with ``physicsml`` models.
-All functionality for load, saving, training, and inference are handled through its standard API (this does not include interfaces for plugins such as OpenMM, see LINK for that).
+The ``molflux`` layer handles all the interaction with ``physicsml`` models.
+All functionality for loading, saving, training, and inference are handled through its standard API (this does not include interfaces for plugins such as OpenMM, see [plugins](../plugins/openmm.md) for that).

-For a complete overview of the ``molflux`` API, see the docs (LINK).
-Here, we will discuss the relevant parts for the ``physicsml`` package.
+For a complete overview of the ``molflux`` API, see its documentation (TODO: LINK).
+Here, we will discuss the relevant parts for the
+``physicsml`` package.

-The overall pipeline of any model build can be divided into 5 stages:
+The overall pipeline of any model build can be divided into 5 stages

 ## Accessing datasets

-Datasets can be access via the ``molflux.datasets`` module.
-There are built in datasets that come available with ``molflux`` by default (more info [here](../datasets/qm_datasets.md)).
+Datasets can be accessed via the ``molflux.datasets`` module.
+There are built in datasets that come available with ``molflux`` by default (see what is available [here](../datasets/qm_datasets.md)).
 You can also load preprocessed datasets from disk and remote storage
 (such as ``s3``).
-If you would like to share your datasets with a wider audience, you can register them in the ``molflux.datasets`` module and make them available
+If you would like to share your datasets with a wider audience, you can register them in the ``molflux.datasets`` module and make them available (see the ``molflux`` documentation (TODO: LINK) on how to do that).

 ## Featurising datasets

-To stay in line with the modular principles of ``molflux`` and ``physicsml``, we separate the featurisation of dataset (e.g. extracting the atomic numbers and coordinates) into its own step.
+To stay in line with the modular principles of ``molflux`` and ``physicsml``, we separate the featurisation of datasets (e.g. extracting the atomic numbers and coordinates) into its own step.
 This not only allows for reducing redundant computation but also makes the process of adding and expanding the available features more streamlined.

 For more information about featurisation, see [PhysicsML features](../features/intro.md).

-## Splitting dataset
+## Splitting datasets

 The next stage is splitting the datasets for model evaluation and benchmarking.
 This is done via the ``molflux.splits`` module
-(see docs here LINK).
-If you already pre-specified splits for your datasets, then you do not have to worry about this.
+(see docs here (TODO: LINK)).
+If you already have pre-specified splits for your datasets, then you do not have to worry about this.

 ## Model building